Why is Falun Gong persecuted in China?

 3. Falun Gong’s Guiding Principles Incompatible with Communist, Atheist Ideology

-In sharp contrast, Falun Gong’s teaching reintroduced the ancient wisdom of spiritual development, belief in the divine, and traditional values, which together had upheld Chinese civilization for millennia.
-The core tenets of Falun Gong — Truthfulness, Compassion, and Forbearance — were the exact opposite of communist culture that rules through deceit and struggle.
+In sharp contrast, Falun Gong’s teachings reintroduced the ancient wisdom of spiritual development, belief in the divine, and traditional values, which together had upheld Chinese civilization for millennia.
+The core tenets of Falun Gong — Truthfulness, Compassion, and Forbearance — were the exact opposite of communist culture, which rules through deceit and struggle.

 In short, CCP leaders feared that Falun Gong’s strong moral code could undermine the Party’s violent, Leninist tactics for controlling society.